Gordie Howe: World Hockey Association

 One year later, Howe was offered a contract to play with the Houston Aeros of the newly formed World Hockey Association (WHA), which had also signed his sons Mark and Marty to contracts for $5 million for four years, although Gordie's contract called for just one year.
-Dissatisfied with not having any meaningful influence in the Red Wings' office, he underwent wrist surgery to make a return to hockey possible, and he led his new team to consecutive league championships in 1974 and 1975; he had stated at the time that winning the former with his children playing alongside him "probably" meant more to him than his Stanley Cup wins with Detroit.
+Dissatisfied with not having any meaningful influence in the Red Wings' office, he underwent wrist surgery to make a return to hockey possible.
+According to his son Mark, training camp initially saw Gordie be out of shape to the point where his skin turned purple for the first week before getting back into form, with Mark stating, "Gordie has always been -- if he wants to do something, he'll do it."

+Howe led his new team to consecutive league championships in 1974 and 1975; he had stated at the time that winning the former with his children playing alongside him "probably" meant more to him than his Stanley Cup wins with Detroit.
 In 1974, at age 46, Howe won the Gary L. Davidson Trophy, awarded to the WHA's Most Valuable Player (the trophy was renamed the Gordie Howe Trophy the following year); he is the oldest player to win the MVP in NHL/WHA history.
 He pondered retiring after both the end of the Avco Cup Final of 1974 and 1975 for a front office job but ultimately kept playing.
+Howe played with the Aeros until 1977, when he and his sons joined the New England Whalers on May 23, 1977.
+In the 1977–78 WHA season, Howe got to 999 professional goals (regular season and playoffs combined in both leagues) in November before getting into a drought for nearly a month while also dealing with a wrist injury.
+On December 7, playing against the Birmingham Bulls at BJCC Coliseum in the first period, Howe became the first player to score 1,000 professional goals, doing so off goaltender John Garrett at 1:36 in the first period off assists by John McKenzie and Mike Antonovich; he was later given a trophy from the city of Birmingham for his achievement.

-Howe played with the Aeros until 1977, when he and his sons joined the New England Whalers.
-After Marty's cheekbone was broken by Robbie Ftorek, in the next game Howe used his stick to cross-check Ftorek in the face.
+In a game when Marty's cheekbone was broken by opposing player Robbie Ftorek, in the next game between the two teams, Howe used his stick to cross-check Ftorek in the face.
 Writer Michael Farber recounted "Mark told Gordie, 'Dad, he's [Robbie] my friend, he's an old teammate on Team Canada, he has been a mentor to me,' But none of that mattered.
 Robbie had mussed up a Howe.
 Gordie Howe grew up on the prairie.
 He believed in prairie justice."
+He became the first grandfather to play professional hockey during the 1978 WHA playoffs at age 50 when his son Mark saw the birth of his first child.